 - Removing walls

-The most frequently requested change Sebastian and Mickey see is opening up spaces.
+The most frequent opportunity Debra sees is opening up spaces.

-“It’s no secret everyone seems to want open concept these days; tearing down physical walls seem to help people break down mental walls in their life,” Mickey said.
+“It’s no secret everyone seems to want open concept these days; tearing down physical walls seem to help people break down mental walls in their life,” Debra said.

-Sebastian agrees; “Biggest bang for the buck is opening up walls, creating space and flow where there was none before.”
+“Your best value can be found by opening up walls, creating space and flow where there was none before,” she said.

 - Kitchen renovations

-The kitchen is the prime area to make changes to a house, as it often serves as the hub to the home, it’s where people begin their day and serves as a central meeting point for occupants and guests alike.
-It is also a great space to make simple but very effective changes that can change the feel (and value) of the house with low cost and time commitment.
+The kitchen is the prime area to make changes to a house as it often serves as the hub to the home, it’s where people begin their day and serves as a central meeting point for occupants and guests alike.
+It’s also a great space to make simple but very effective changes that can change the feel (and value) of the house with low cost and time commitment.

 Consider adding an island bench to increase useable space and bring people to a central point, as well as utilising over-counter cabinets and countertops with raised eating areas to declutter the area.

-“Removing and replacing your back splash can change the whole way you look at your kitchen; light and airy or classic contemporary.
-Simply changing the colour, type, pattern or style can really make a difference,” Mickey said.
+“Removing and replacing your backsplash can change the whole way you look at your kitchen; light and airy or classic contemporary.
+Simply changing the colour, type, pattern or style can really make a difference,” Debra said.

 In other rooms, a lightshade that complements the overall feel can work wonders in bringing it all together, as can some well-placed downlights or free-standing lamps.